How Much Does a Patio Cost to Build in 2025?

 Lighting

-The cost of outdoor lighting will range from $2,000 to $4,500 for your entire property.
-Patio lighting will allow you to set the ambiance and see in the dead of night.
-Limiting the lighting to only your patio with solar lights will cut down labor costs and not require electrical wiring to run to the patio.
+The cost of outdoor lighting ranges from $300 to $1,400.
+Patio lighting allows you to set the ambiance and see after the sun goes down.
+Limiting the lighting to only your patio with solar lights will cut down labor costs and won’t require running electrical wiring to the patio.

 Landscaping

-Landscaping will cost between $1,400 to $5,300, depending on whether or not you want to overhaul your entire yard at the same time you build a patio.
-Adding in an overhaul of landscaping may help with increasing the value of your property while also shaping the patio into a centerpiece.
+Landscaping will cost between $1,400 and $5,300, depending on whether you want to overhaul your entire yard when building a patio.
+Overhauling the landscaping may help with increasing the value of your property while also shaping the patio into a centerpiece.

 DIY Patio Costs

-For every other type of patio, it’s best to leave it to a patio installer near you.
-Failing to pour concrete or lay pavers down correctly can lead to drainage and flooring problems and even cause the patio to fail.
+Gravel patios are flexible in design and can be a satisfying project for a determined DIYer.
+They're relatively easy to install and only require your time and basic tools.
+For every other type of patio, it’s best to leave the project to a patio installer near you.
+Failing to pour concrete or lay pavers down correctly can lead to drainage and flooding problems and can cause the patio to fail.

 Frequently Asked Questions